- Dye Your OwnTenugui Hand Towels

 After washing and soaking in a color fixing solution, you will hang and dry.

 Your original tenugui is done!

 About the Instructor

 A resident of Kamakura.
 Graphic and textile designer.
 She worked as a web designer at Fujitsu Design Center and Web Art Director at SoftBank.
 After going freelance in 2006, she attended a design and craft school in Sweden to deepen her knowledge of dyeing an designing.
 She organizes workshops while continuing her artistic activities.

 The activities is only available when the weather is nice.
-Available April - early November
+Available April - July, September - Early November

 Takara-no-niwa, the "Garden of Treasures," is a workshop space and kiln in a traditional folk house just 10 minutes from JR Kita-Kamakura station.
 At the end of a narrow path leading up from Jochi-ji Temple, surrounded by forest, it is a place with the kind of deep history and rich, the living culture you can only find in Kamakura.
 Come discover your own treasure.